tylercamp/twvault/installer/README.md

 - **Install or configure any security-related services**
 - **Configure firewalls or apply other best-practices for Linux server hardening (eg all services run as `root`)**
 - Configure NGINX rate-limiting
-- Include the Fake Scripts feature by default (just to be safe; you can [edit the service](#customizing-after-installation) to enable it if the server you're using allows the fake script)
+- Include the Fake Scripts or Incomming Tagging features by default (just to be safe; you can [edit the service](#customizing-after-installation) to enable it if the server you're using allows the fake script)
 - Include any translations for non-english servers
 - Do any performance optimizations on the PostgreSQL database config